 Leivick received his Master of Fine Arts from Yale University.
 He is the Robert and Ruth Halperin Professor in Photography, and has been with the Department of Art & Art History at Stanford University since 1981.
 Leivick teaches photography courses and MFA Graduate Seminars, and he is the author of Carrara: The Marble Quarries of Tuscany, published by the Stanford University Press (1999).

 VISITOR INFORMATION: Thomas Welton Stanford Art Gallery is open Tuesday through Friday, 10 AM – 5 PM, and Saturday and Sunday, 1 - 5 PM.
-The Gallery is located on the Stanford campus, off Palm Drive at 419 Lasuen Mall, is free and open to all.
+Admission is free.
+The Gallery is located in the Stanford campus, off Palm Drive at 419 Lasuen Mall.
 Parking is free after 4 PM and all day on weekends.
 Information: (650) 723-2842, http://art.stanford.edu.

 Photo credit: Scala / Art Resources, NY